heygent/embanalysis/thesis/src/01-intro.md

 possess extraordinary qualities in certain areas, like arts, music or mathematics, while usually showing significant impairment in others.
 One of the possible areas in which savants may show exceptional aptitude is calculation: calendrical savants are able to instantly know the day of the week of dates far in the future.
-Such a skill seems unlikely to be the product of algorithmic calculation, so alternative hypotheses emerged.
+These skills are unlikely to be the product of algorithmic calculation [@cowan2009], so alternative hypotheses emerged.

 What I propose here is that the Savant condition can be seen as a parallel to the